 High Frame Rate

 You can record movies at a high frame rate of 119.9 fps or 100.0 fps.
 This is ideal for recording movies that will be played back in slow motion.
-The maximum recording time per movie is 1 hr.
-30 min.
+Note that the maximum recording time per movie is 30 min.

 - Movies are recorded in () or () quality.